zontd/blog/content/en/posts/StaticSiteGenerators/index.md

 ```
 8. Lastly, I created a workflow in github.
 I did this by following [this short guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/)

+> A workflow allows your github pages to automatically update when you push an update.
+Super handy!

 ## End

 What I have now is a site which I can post quickly using Markdown and update using `git push`.
 It's secure as it has no database, free thanks to github pages, fast thanks to it simply being HTML and CSS and lastly it's fun :)